nazabucciarelli/solvd-laba-homework-6/README.md

 make the code compile.
 I've used ArrayLists because they are faster regarding storing and accessing data, comparing with the LinkedLists that are used to manipulate data.
-Finally, I've made a custom class that represents the basic behavior of a Doubly Linked List.
+Finally, I've made a custom class that represents the basic behavior of a Generic Doubly Linked List.
 It is in the util package, with its class CustomNode that represents a Node from the LinkedList which has a pointer to the next and previous node, and contains the element itself.